charlottecao41/election_tweet_classification/README.md

 Built a stacked ensemble is built to detect sentiment with 80% accuracy.

 Built a multi-task learning model to detect the topic of a tweet and the sentiment related to it.

+Output a csv file with all generated predictions